-- 12.1 This policy will be reviewed by the governing board on an annual basis. - 12.2 Any changes to the policy will be clearly communicated to all members of staff involved in supporting pupils with additional health needs, and to parents and pupils themselves.
+- 12.1 This policy will be reviewed by the governing board on a 2 year basis. - 12.2Any changes to the policy will be clearly communicated to all members of staff involved in supporting pupils with additional health needs, and to parents and pupils themselves.